 6.59 Plan reference/identifier – this field must be populated with a value that makes a plan unique within all plans run by a particular reporting party.
 If a reporting party offers only a single plan to its employees, this field must still be populated.

-6.60 Plan date – (also known as Date of Taxing Point) this is the date that a taxing point happens to an employee share scheme interest acquired by an employee.
-For an up front scheme this will be the acquisition date.
-For a deferred plan this will be the deferred taxing point reported in the format CCYYMMDD.
+6.60 Plan date – (also known as Date of Taxing Point) this is the date that a taxing point happens to an ESSinterest acquired by an employee.
+For an upfront scheme this will be the acquisition date.
+For a deferred scheme this will be the deferred taxing point reported in the format CCYYMMDD.

-If the Scheme type field is E - Taxed up front eligible for reduction or N – Taxed upfront scheme – not eligible for reduction, this field is mandatory.
+If the Scheme type field is E - Taxed upfront eligible for reduction or N – Taxed upfront scheme – not eligible for reduction, this field is mandatory.

 If the Scheme type field is D -Deferral scheme and the Discount from deferral schemes with a deferred taxing point during the year field is greater than 0, this field is mandatory.